Audio and Tech Copy and Content

 A commission for the London Evening Standard's ES Best section, rounding up the best electronic drum sets for beginners.

-A commission for the London Evening Standard's ES Best section, rounding up the best keyboards for beginners.
+A commission for the London Evening Standard's ES Best section, taste-testing great Shirazes

 Music Journalism